 The course is designed to introduce students to modern democratic, authoritarian, and totalitarian political systems (regimes).
 We will study how power is organized and exercised in the various political systems of the world.
 Students will learn about institutions and processes that shape domestic politics in various regimes.
 They will also learn about processes that explain why and how political regimes change.
 The course will analyze the causes of breakdown as well as consolidation of democratic and non-democratic regimes.
 Iraq will be used as a case study.

 Prerequisite: PSC 103 Introduction to Comparative Politics & International Relations.
-Two additional courses in the Comparative and/or International subfields are strongly recommended governmental system, bureaucratic politics, and individual personalities-in determining the national security policies of these states.
+Two additional courses in the Comparative and/or International subfields are strongly recommended

 430. Seminar in Comparative National Security Policy